Robert P. Behringer, PhD

 How a meteorite or missile transfers impact energy to sand and dirt grains:

 Using high-speed video of projectiles slamming into a bed of disks has given Behringer, graduate student Abe Clark, and Lou Kondic of New Jersey Institute of Technology a new microscopic picture of the way a meteorite or missile transfers the energy of its impact to sand and dirt grains.
+They are exploring the questions of: How does granular material respond to a high-speed impact by a foreign object, such as a meteor striking a planetary surface?
+How do the grains collectively push back against the intruder, bringing it to a stop?
 It was previously assumed that the slowing down would be smooth and that any sound wave would travel through a granular material in a regular, uniform pattern.
-But what this research supported by the Defense Threat Reduction Agency shows is that the bronze disk loses most of its energy in intense, sporadic acoustic pulses along networks of grains, or force chains, in the bed of beads.
+By using a photoelastic substance, they are able to see how individual grains bear forces and where the energy of the object goes.
+And what this research supported by the Defense Threat Reduction Agency shows is that the bronze disk loses most of its energy in intense, sporadic acoustic pulses along networks of grains, or force chains, in the bed of beads.
 For a video demonstrating this, click here.

 Sound propagation near jamming: We are seeking to understand the nature of sound propagation in the opposite limit of high speed impact, namely in systems of grains that are just above jamming.
 This project is an international collaboration with Eric Clément at the ESPCI in Paris, Matthias Sperl at the DLR (NASA equivalent) in Cologne Germany, Stefan Luding at the University of Twente in the Netherlands, and Matthias Schroeter at the University of Gottingen.
 Theory predicts the presence of a high number of low frequency (soft) vibrational modes in systems just above jamming.
 However, experimentally identifying these modes is difficult because gravity compacts ordinary materials (in 3D) to densities well above jamming.
 The European collaborators on this project are developing experiments that will be carried on parabolic flights that can attain very low gravity for 10’s of seconds.
 And, it is possible that some of these experiments will fly on the International Space Station.
 Work at Duke will take a different tack: because we can carry out very sensitive 2D experiments, it is possible to study the same phenomena without the use of expensive and complex flights.

 Earthquakes and friction: We have developed experiments at the interface between microscopic friction seen in atomic systems, and macroscopic friction that is characteristic of earthquakes.
 In these experiments, we confine photoelastic disks in a vertical channel, and we pull a ‘slider’ across the surface, typically through a spring.
 This is a classic stick-slip friction apparatus, with the novel twist that one surface is a granular medium whose properties we can monitor using photoelasticity.
 With Jackie Krim of NC State University, we have explored the analogies to atomic friction, the transition from stick-slip to steady sliding, and the effects of external vibration.
-This project, which will continue to yield interesting data with graduate student Eric Sia working on it, formed the basis for a one-year sabbatical leave that Jackie spent with my group.
+This project formed the basis for a one-year sabbatical leave that Jackie spent with my group.
 With Chris Marone (Penn State, Geology) and Paul Johnson and Bob Ecke (Los Alamos National Lab) we are using this apparatus to pursue mechanisms that trigger earthquakes, and in particular, the sensitivity of faults (here modeled by our slider system) to external perturbations.

 Homogenization for granular materials: